UPPMAX/UPPMAX-documentation/docs/CONTRIBUTING.md

 Anyone with a GitHub account can create an [issue](https://github.com/UPPMAX/UPPMAX-documentation/issues).

-???- "How to create an issue?"
+???- question "How to create an issue?"

     - Log in to your GitHub account
     - Go to [the issues](https://github.com/UPPMAX/UPPMAX-documentation/issues)